 03 = 17 mm

-- For some smaller bearings having a bore diameter below 10 mm, such as deep groove, self-aligning and angular contact ball bearings, the bore diameter is also given in millimetres (uncoded) but is not separated from the series designation by an oblique stroke, e.g. 629 or 129 (d = 9 mm).
+- For some bearings with a bore diameter < 10 mm, such as deep groove, self-aligning and angular contact ball bearings, the bore diameter is also given in millimetres (uncoded) but is not separated from the series designation by an oblique stroke, e.g. 629 or 129 (d = 9 mm).

-- Bore diameters that deviate from the standard bore diameter of a bearing have always been given uncoded, in millimetres with up to three decimal places.
+- Bore diameters that deviate from the standard bore diameter of a bearing are uncoded and given in millimetres up to three decimal places.
 This bore diameter identification is part of the basic designation and is separated from the basic designation by an oblique stroke, e.g. 6202/15.875 (d = 15,875 mm = 5/8 in).

 Each standard bearing belongs to a given bearing series, which is identified by the basic designation without the size identification.
-Series designations often include a suffix A, B, C, D or E or a combination of these letters e.g. CA. These are used to identify differences in internal design, e.g. contact angle.
+Series designations often include a suffix A, B, C, D or E or a combination of these letters.
+These letters are used to identify differences in internal design.

-The most common series designations are shown in diagram 4 above the bearing sketches.
-The figures in brackets are not included in the series designation.
+The most common series designations are shown in table 1.
+The digits in brackets are omitted in the series designation.